AtamaCo/cdk-adobe-eds/API.md

 - *Type:* string

-The URL for the Adobe EDS site deployment.
+The URL for the Adobe Edge Delivery Services site deployment.

 This most likely will have a format similar to
 <main>--<project>--<github user>.hlx.live - note it is without the https:// and no trailing slash.